mina-builders-team/anon-aadhaar-o1js/src/benchmark.md

 # Benchmark Report

-This benchmark report presents analysis of the circuits and provable functions that are used in Anon Aadhaar.
-Benchmark report includes constraints of provable functions (extractors and nullifier) and `ZkProgram` circuits.
-For provable functions, `Provable.constraintSystem` API is used.
-Execution time of the provable functions can not be determined, since they are executed out of circuit at the moment and planned to be used in the Aadhaar circuit, only constraints of them is put in the report.
+This benchmark report presents an analysis of the circuits and provable functions used in Anon Aadhaar.
+It includes constraint counts for provable functions (extractors and nullifier) and `ZkProgram` circuits.
+For provable functions, the `Provable.constraintSystem` API is used.
+Execution time for these functions is not measured, as they are currently executed outside of a circuit.
+They are planned to be used within the Aadhaar circuit, and for now, only their constraints are reported.

 ## Device Information